 Vilas County Genealogy Project: This site provides access to various genealogy projects in Vilas county.

-EBSCOhost: (BadgerLink Resource) From home, search for newspaper and magazine articles.
-For those with ISPs not listed, such as AOL or Verizon DSL.
-Especially useful is Newspaper/Archive.com: Try your ancestor's hometown as a search term!
+Newspaper Archive.com: (BadgerLink Resource) From home, search for newspaper and magazine articles.
+Try your ancestor's hometown as a search term!

 Ancestry Library Edition: An extensive library genealogy research tool.
 In library use only or by accessing the library's wireless network.